UBIQUITI PowerBeam PBE 5AC GEN2 Review

 Here is a review of UBIQUITI PowerBeam PBE 5AC GEN2 from the perspective of a man who has lived in rural America.

-UBIQUITI PowerBeam PBE 5AC GEN2 Experience and first impressions
+UBIQUITI PowerBeam PBE 5AC GEN2 Experience and First Impressions

 Since satellite internet is not an option where we live in semi-rural America, our wireless internet connection has been spotty at best to the provider tower that is several miles away.
 Due to the physical location of our home in a bowl, we do not have line-of-site to the provider antenna, although being required to.